 Instructors: Jérôme Goudet and Bruce Weir

-This module serves as a foundation for many of the later modules.
+Module description: This module serves as a foundation for many of the later modules.
 Estimates and sample variances of allele frequencies, Hardy-Weinberg and linkage disequilibrium, characterization of population structure with F-statistics.
 Relationship estimation.
 Statistical genetic aspects of forensic science and association mapping.
 Concepts illustrated with R exercises.
+Assumes some familiarity with R, to the level covered In Module 3.
 Background reading: Holsinger, K. and Weir, B.S., 2009.
 Genetics in geographically structured populations: defining, estimating, and interpreting FST.
 Nature Reviews Genetics 10:639–650.
 Weir, B.S. and C.C.
 Laurie.
 2011.
 Statistical genetics in the genome era.
 Genetics Research 92:461–470.

 Module 10: Quantitative Genetics